cal97g/cfxws/README.md

 client = exchange.listen_trades(handle_trade, pairs = ['btceth', 'btcada', 'usdtbtc'])
 ```
+## Status
+This project is a work in progress.
+It's something I am working on but is not a massive priority for me at the moment.
+It is functional currently but I would not recommend using it in production.

 ### Contributing
 Contributions are definitely welcome.
 When contributing please branch this repository, make any changes you would like and then create a pull request.